-The ADP3207C is designed to track dynamically changing VID code.
+The ADP3210 is designed to track dynamically changing VID code.
 As a result, the converter output voltage, that is, the CPU $V{\rm CC}$ voltage, can change without the need to reset either the controller or the CPU.
 This concept is commonly referred to as VID OTF transient.
 A VID OTF can occur either under light load or heavy load conditions.
 The processor signals the controller by changing the VID inputs in LSB incremental steps from the start code to the finish code.
 The change can be either upwards or downwards steps.

-When a VID input changes state, the ADP3207C detects the change but ignores the new code for a minimum of 400 ns.
+When a VID input changes state, the ADP3210 detects the change but ignores the new code for a minimum of time of 400 ns.
 This keep out is required to prevent reaction to false code that can occur by a skew in the VID code while the 7-bit VID input code is in transition.
 Additionally, the VID change triggers a PWRGD masking timer to prevent a PWRGD failure.
-Each VID change resets and retriggers the internal PWRGD masking timer.
-As listed in Table 2, during any VID transient, the ADP3207C forces a multi-phase PWM mode regardless of system input signals.
+Each VID change resets and re-triggers the internal PWRGD masking timer.
+As listed in Table 2, during any VID transient, the ADP3210 forces a multiphase PWM mode regardless of system input signals.